Roatan Island Tourist Tips

 If you want to see island's beauty, catch a mini bus as described below or negotiate a taxi or van tour.
 Go to West End or West Bay or have the tour operator take you towards the East end of the island to see the island's true beauty!

 Taxis are supposed to be regulated but you must inquire about the rates prior to entering the vehicle.
 Also keep in mind that the local currency is Lempiras and not US dollars.
 If the taxi driver says 20, you need to determine if the fare is Lempiras or dollars?
 You can pay taxis in either currency.
 Find out if the fare is for the taxi meaning 1 to 4 people or per person.
-West End to Coxen Hole should be approximately $4 from Coxen Hole.
+The January 2015 official rate from West End to Coxen Hole is 45 Lempiras!
+Note the rate remained the same thru 2017.

-You must negotiate the daily rate for a taxi if you are hiring them for an island tour or for the day.
+You must negotiate the daily rate for a taxi if you are hiring them for an island tour or for the day (this rate is supposed to be 230 Lempiras per hour).
 The most likely rate during a port call for an all-day taxi tour ( 6 hours) is $100 and this is for the taxi (not per person).
-The average rate that you should pay for a taxi is $10/person to West End (one way) from the Cruise Ship terminal.
-West Bay is $15/person.
 You can negotiate a better rate with multiple people in the taxi.
 Bodden Tours (www.boddentours.com) provides reasonable rates for island tours.

 Take careful note that tours and taxi rates are totally different.

 Water taxi service is convenient and easy between West End and West Bay.
-The fare is 50 Lempiras during the day.
-Look for the dock near Foster's Bar or Crystal Beach Cabins in West End.
+The fare is 60 Lempiras during the day.
+Look for the dock near the Eagle Ray Restaurant in West End.
 The return trip from West Bay has two pickup spots and you'll easily recognize where to catch a ride.
+Note that the water taxi rate will increase slightly after 6 PM.
 Water taxis will go to other areas and be sure to confirm the fee before taking the trip.

 Getting Married on Roatan